 During Erasmus+ traineeship, the University pays particular attention to the conformity between the place and character of traineeship and qualifications, interests, and the course of studies the student has so far pursued as well as the student's future professional plans.
 The students that quality for mobility for traineeship will be involved in searching for a receiving institution.

 The candidates who are successfully recruited and qualify for mobility will sign an agreement with the University, which specifies, among other things, the period and date of traineeship as well as the responsibilities and entitlements of the parties, and the amount and form of payout of scholarship.
 Detailed traineeship programme will be developed with the receiving institution and the Institutional Erasmus+ Coordinator in consultation with the student's Dean's Office and included in the Learning Agreement for Traineeship, which will have to be signed by the student, Institutional Coordinator, and the representative of the receiving institution prior to mobility.
 Introduction of changes into the learning agreement for traineeship must be made in writing and accepted by all the three parties – the University, the receiving institution, and the student.
 As far as possible and as appropriate, efforts will be made to ensure linguistic and cultural preparation for students leaving for mobility.
-The person responsible for coordination of the programme on behalf of the University of Finance and Management will see to having an attendant appointed at the receiving institution so that the student can turn to him or her when problems arise or with any other matter.
+The person responsible for coordination of the programme on behalf of the University of Economics and Human Sciences in Warsaw will see to having an attendant appointed at the receiving institution so that the student can turn to him or her when problems arise or with any other matter.
 Students who undergo traineeship are obliged to submit periodical reports attesting to their achievements, progress, and advancement of the traineeship programme and a final report in form specified in the agreement with the university after coming back.